soedinglab/MMseqs2-App/mcp/server/README.md

 ### Claude Desktop and Cowork

-Install the versioned `foldseek-server-v<version>.mcpb` as a Desktop extension.
+Install the versioned `marv-api-v<version>.mcpb` as a Desktop extension.
-The public Foldseek Server and a `foldseek-server-shared` folder under your home directory are the defaults; either can be changed during installation.
+The public Foldseek Search Server and a `marv-shared` folder under your home directory are the defaults; either can be changed during installation.

 For Claude Code, use either its plugin-bundled runtime or a manually registered checkout, not both in the same client.
 Cowork does not execute the runtime bundled by that plugin, so it needs the MCPB.